 How Sebum Affects Oily Skin

 When produced in excess, sebum can accumulate in pores, mixing with dead skin cells and other debris, leading to clogged pores and acne formation.
-Managing sebum production is essential for maintaining clear skinOpens in a new tab..
+Managing sebum production is essential for maintaining clear skin.

 Effects of Steam on Oily Skin